namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 The running time of this code is actually slightly lower for the 100 point version, but equal to the pure CUDA version for 100k points.
-I don't really consider Thrust to be a separate "platform" or algorithm, so I won't list it in the comparison.
-This more to see what working with Thrust is like (not doing manual `cudaMalloc`s is nice).
+I don't really consider Thrust to be a separate *platform* or algorithm, so I won't list it in the comparison.
+This more to see what working with Thrust is like (not doing manual `cudaMalloc` is nice).

 Now, even though we can be quite happy with this speedup already, we haven't really invested much effort into this.
 Using atomic operations is somewhat